 - Ask: Once all of these details have been covered and agreed upon by both parties, it's time for final questions about how long things will take before delivery begins!

-However, if a lead doesn't convert into a customer, you can tag it as a failed closure.
-Many sales engagement platforms such as Sales Simplify helps you enlist the reasons for failed closure to upgrade and improve engagement strategies in the future.
+But, if a lead doesn't convert into a customer, you can tag it as a failed closure.
+Many sales engagement tools such as Sales Simplify help you enlist the reasons for failed closure to upgrade and improve your sales engagement strategies in the future.

 Here, irrespective of the outcome (successful or failed closure), the SDR collects reviews from the prospect to improve the product or the next approach respectively.